Baskaboo/baskaboo-reality-os/Architecture-of-the-simulation.md

-# The Baskaboo Reality OS: Core Architecture
+# The Architecture of the Simulation

-**The Divine Code behind the Simulation**

 ### Introduction